livz/livz.github.io/_posts/2016-01-14-binary-master-ensign-2.md

 ## 1 - Vulnerability

 What we have here is a classic uncontrolled format string vulnerability.
 The value of _buf_ comes from the user and is passed directly as a format string to the _printf_ call.
 There are so many excellent resources on this type of issues, there is no need for further details.
-If you're not familiar with this, for a better understanding, please check at least the following papers.
-For brevity I will skip most of the details regarding the methodlogy found in those papers.
+If you're not familiar with it, for a better understanding, please check at least the following two papers.
+For brevity I will skip most of the details regarding the methodlogy which can be found in those papers.
 * team teso - [Exploiting Format String Vulnerabilities](https://crypto.stanford.edu/cs155/papers/formatstring-1.2.pdf)
 * Saif El-Sherei - [Format String Exploitation-Tutorial](https://www.exploit-db.com/docs/28476.pdf)